Stablecoins Settled 30 Trillion and Institutions Finally Understand Why

 - PayPal’s PYUSD has crossed $1B in circulation

-These are not pilots.
-They are production-grade systems settling value at scale.
+These aren’t pilots.
+They’re production-grade systems settling value at scale.

 Why Institutions Cannot Ignore Stablecoins